Dec 27, 2012

 November 30th: Five existing flock members have died.
 Bird sent to have necropsy performed.

-December 6th: Veterinarian confirms mycoplasma gallisepticum (aka: MG, chronic respiratory disease, stress disease).
+December 6th: Veterinarian confirms mycoplasma gallisepticum (aka: MG, chronic respiratory disease, CRD).
 This highly contagious, respiratory disease was likely latent in the Cinnamon Queens and the stress of moving caused the disease to become active and spread.
 Remaining flock members were treated with Baytril, Cipro and eye drops to mitigate the symptoms, but would always remain carriers of MG.

 Melissa's daughter helps medicate the flock, a process that took 2 hours every day.

-by December 11: the entire flock of 42 birds had died and the family was distraught.
+By December 11: the entire flock of 42 birds had died and the family was distraught.

 Melissa's healthy flock members.